tesa1/merge_downsample_bams/README.md

 ## Do the same for Category B files ##

-Based on the top line in the foxa1_primary.flag file you can calculate the fraction (N) to input into the dowsample command to obtain close to 20M reads.
+Based on the top line in the foxa1_primary.flag (N) file you can calculate the fraction (fraction_n) to input into the dowsample command to obtain close to 20M reads.

 For example 20000000/N = fraction_n